M3-MIIA/azd-litellm/README.md

 - **Container Apps Environment** - The environment for hosting the Container App
 - **Container App** - The hosting for the [LiteLLM](https://www.litellm.ai) Docker Container
-- **Azure Database for PostgreSQL flexible server** - The PostgreSQL server to host the LiteLLM database
 - **Log Analytics** and **Application Insights** - Logging for the Container Apps Environment
 - **Container Registry** - Used to deploy the custom Docker container for LiteLLM

+**Note:** This template is configured to use an **existing PostgreSQL database** that you provide.
+It does not provision a new PostgreSQL server in Azure.

 ## How to use Specific Version of LiteLLM